 Welcome to my stories of belonging.

 In that light, what better place to exhibit this work than within the intangible in-between spaces of the internet?
-That fluid place of reinvention, where identities are reborn, and where notions of ones belonging breed through likes, posts and Tweets.
+That fluid place of reinvention, where identities are reborn, and where notions of ones belonging are nurtured through staus comments, likes and retweets.

-I have, in previous works, also dealt with identity, belonging and movement, exploring my parents' migration from Jamaica to the UK.
-The result of that project was a set of static photographs on a wall.
-Those photographs were the fragments of a higher and more fraught sense of being and belonging that I had not perceived was more intense until this child of migrants embarked upon leaving Britain.
+I have, in previous works, also dealt with identity, belonging and movement.
+Exploring my parents' migration for instance, from Jamaica to the UK.
+The result of that project, 'From a Small Island, was a set of static and fixed photographs on a wall.

-I'm on the cusp of leaving the UK, to live in Montreal, Canada, at the end of this year.
-That fraught sense of being and belonging is enhanced then as my own migration story looms large upon the horizon.
-My selfhood, therefore, is being revived, questioned, and perhaps doubted.
+So, yes, I'm on the cusp of leaving the UK, to live in Montreal, Canada, next year.
+As my own migration story looms, large upon the horizon, my selfhood is being questioned, revised, and perhaps doubted within.

-Time and space are more significant than that room, that gallery, and those photographs which I exhibited about my parents last year.
-While my desire to experiment and express the same ideas and concepts remains, the structure of the internet allows for a more expansive sense of possibilities.
-I have written more in these new works, much more.
-Perhaps as words reflect my known world and images suppress and contain that which is unknown.
+Time and space are more significant than that room, that gallery and its white space, and indeed those static photographs.
+While my desire to experiment and express the same ideas and concepts remains, the structure of the internet allows for a more expansive and collaborative set of possibilities.
+I have, for example, written more in these new works, much more.
+Perhaps words reflect my known world and images contain that which is unknown?
+I'm not sure.

 The internet is a dynamic archival space.
-Its multiplicity of facets navigated in an infinite amount of ways - just like how belonging seems to function for me.
+Its faceted multiplicity is able to be navigated in an infinite amount of ways - just like how belonging seems to function for me.
 It is not one thing.
-My works explore not only my connection to the changing spaces around me, as in Another Place Like Home but also to the stories and histories which have shaped those spaces, and my experience of them as in - Schön ist die, Nacht.
+My works then, explore not only my connection to the changing spaces around me, as in Another Place Like Home but also to the stories and histories which have shaped those spaces, and my experience of them as in - In the Night of the Day.

 So, I'm not sure where my story begins, or where it will end, or indeed even how the parts in between will affect you, if at all?